When does House of the Dragon come out? Release date for first episode and how to watch Game of Thrones show in UK

 House of the Dragon release date and how to watch in the UK

-House of the Dragon will premier in the US on Sunday, August 21, 2022.
+House of the Dragon will premiere in the US on Sunday, August 21, 2022.

 However, due to time zones, it won’t be available to UK viewers until the early hours of Monday morning (August 22).